onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - H All right.
 - 9 A Hi, Hakan!
 How was your day?
   - H Good, thanks.
 Really interesting.
 How about you?
-  - A Oh, not bad. lust another day at work.
+  - A Oh, not bad.
+Just another day at work.
   - H Well, tomorrow's the weekend.
   - A Yes, thank goodness!